n-lambert/Covid-Danger-Data/README.md

 ## Usage ##

 The source files for this quiz can be accessed through cloning the GitHub repo.
 The link above will take you to the deployed project.
-All APIs used can be accessed by developers applying for free API keys.
+All APIs used can be accessed by developers applying for free API keys through Google Cloud.
 The Google maps API is only free up to a certain amount of usage, based on a credit they apply monthly to accounts.

 ## Resources
 ### Resources from [CalFire](https://www.readyforwildfire.org/):